Investment Management -

 Central banks monitor the economy and the financial system and pay particular attention to the speed and temperament of growth.
 What do they want to see?
 Monetary officials like when the temperature of inflation and the economy is not too cold nor not too hot, think of it like goldilocks, namely ‘just right’.
 But when growth begins to overheat, or a crisis hits, central bankers spring into action.

 In the first issue we discussed the purpose of a central bank and the conditions around which they spring into action to interact with the economy.
 In this issue we look at what happens when the traditional techniques no longer work.
 Enter, quantitative easing (QE), one of the stars…

 Welcome to issue three of our tour through the inner workings of the world’s central banks.
 In the first issue we discussed the purpose of a bank, in the second we spoke about what happens when conventional policy needs to go unconventional and the function of fiscal policy.
 In this issue we let you in, momentarily, on a little secret about how the economy really works…

 In this fourth and final issue, we look at what happens when commercial banks can’t lend and/or businesses don’t want to borrow, central banks have already run out of ammunition and governments are desperate for growth.
 In this scenario, we reach the final frontier and are left to ask, what next?

 Get in touch

-If you would like to discuss how QE is changing the economic landscape, and what this might mean for your investments, book a review today by contacting us at Banking@arbuthnotlatham.co.uk or call on +44 (0)20 7012 2500.
+If you would like to discuss how QE is changing the economic landscape, and what this might mean for your investments, book a review today by completing the enquiry form below, contacting us at Banking@arbuthnotlatham.co.uk or calling +44 (0)20 7012 2500.

-To find out more about how can help you invest for the long-term, please visit the our Investment Management team page.
+To find out more about how we can help you invest for the long-term, please visit our Investment Management team page.